 - Do you need to buy hosting with Squarespace?

 Squarespace plans have all included: you get website builder along with server space.
 So you don't need to bother getting hosting services separately.

 You can create multilingual websites with Squarespace.
 There are six languages supported: English, French, German, Italian Portuguese, Spanish.
 Also, you can also localize the website, so your customers would automatically get the site language based on their location.

 Squarespace Review - Conclusion

-This is a weird one.
-I stick by my words - Squarespace has the best-looking templates in the business.
+Squarespace is a great website builder.
+It has the best-looking templates in the field.
 They're dazzling: the animations are smooth, the structures of the pages are simple, yet powerful.
-On top of that, this is the only major website builder platform which makes live chat support available - to all of the page's visitors.
-These two reasons alone should be good enough for a complete amateur to consider using Squarespace.
+Also, you get a variety of tools to enhance your business.
+And on top of that, this is the only major website builder platform which makes live chat support available - to all of the page's visitors.

-- Building and editing interfaces are *exactly* like rocket science.
+- Building and editing interfaces are really complicated